magnussolution/magnusbilling7/wiki/en/modules/offerUse/offerUse.rst

+.. _offerUse-id_user:

+Username
+""""""""

+We did not write the description to this field.

 .. _offerUse-id_offer:

 Offer
 """""

-We not write the description to this field.
+We did not write the description to this field.

 .. _offerUse-month_payed:

-Months paid
+Month payed
 """""""""""

-We not write the description to this field.
+We did not write the description to this field.